Khao-I-Dang: Camp population

 On 19 October 1979, Thai Prime Minister Kriangsak Chomanan enacted an "open door" policy which permitted Cambodian refugees to cross the border safely and to reside in specific locations.
-Khao-I-Dang (known to aid agencies as KID) was intended to serve as a temporary holding center for refugees who would either be repatriated to Cambodia or expatriated to third countries.
+Khao-I-Dang (known to aid agencies as KID) was intended to serve as a temporary holding center for refugees who would either be repatriated to Cambodia or expatriated to third countries when circumstances allowed so.
 On the first day 4,800 people arrived and by 31 December there were 84,800.
 Between November 1979 and the end of January 1980 an average of 1,600 refugees arrived in the camp each day.
 Thailand's open door policy was abruptly ended on 24 January 1980 and KID was closed to new arrivals.

 Originally planned to hold 300,000 refugees, the population eventually reached 160,000 in March 1980.
 Later, as KID became the main holding center for refugees awaiting third country visas, illegal entry to the camp was highly sought after by refugees desperate to escape from Cambodia, and smuggling, theft, and violence spiraled out of control.
 In July and August 1980 UNHCR began transferring large numbers of refugees out of KID to Phanat Nikhom, Sa Kaeo II, Mairut, and Kap Choeng.
 By December 1982 the population had dropped to 40,134 as refugees were forcibly repatriated, sent to third countries, or sent back to the border camps.